Madagascar subhumid forests

 Two endemic bird species are found in the wetlands of this ecoregion, and others are confined to the subhumid forests or shared with other Madagascar ecoregions.
 In the wetlands, both the Alaotra little grebe (Tachybaptus rufolavatus) and the Madagascar pochard (Aythya innotata), are considered critically endangered and may be extinct.
 In the forests the endemic species include, for example, a new genus and species only named a few years ago called the cryptic warbler (Cryptosylvicola randrianasoloi), the yellow-browed oxylabes (Crossleyia xanthophrys), and the brown emutail (Dromaeocercus brunneus).
 Several other species of birds found here are limited to marshland habitats on Madagascar, including the slender-billed flufftail (Sarothrura watersi), Madagascar snipe (Gallinago macrodactyla), and Madagascar rail (Rallus madagascariensis).
 Further, Appert’s greenbul (Xanthomixis apperti), an endemic species with a very limited geographical distribution, is abundant on the upper reaches of the Analavelona Massif.
 More than 20 other bird species that occur in the subhumid forests of this ecoregion are shared only with the eastern lowland forests ecoregion.

-Remaining patches of forest and woodlands of the central highlands face continuous and intensive pressure from encroaching agriculture, increasing exploitation by growing human populations, and fire.
-Introduced plants and animals are affecting the integrity of habitats.
+Remaining patches of forest and woodlands of the Central Highlands face continuous and intensive pressure from encroaching agriculture, increasing exploitation by growing human populations, and fire.
+Alien species of plants and animals are affecting habitat integrity.
 Nearly all of the ecoregion has been modified either directly or indirectly by humans.

-The wetland areas on the central highlands are threatened by conversion to rice farming, siltation, and pollution.
+The wetland areas on the central highlands are threatened by conversion to rice farming, siltation, and water pollution.
 Most marshlands and wetlands of Madagascar have already been degraded or converted to rice cultivation.
-A few relatively undisturbed areas remain, including the marshlands and associated forest of the Torotorofotsy area near Andasibe and other sites scattered throughout the ecoregion.
-Many of these marshlands still tend to be polluted with runoff from surrounding agricultural lands.
+Relatively undisturbed areas remain, including the marshlands and associated forest of the Torotorofotsy area near Andasibe and other sites scattered throughout the ecoregion.
+Many of these marshlands suffer water pollution with runoff from surrounding agricultural lands.
 Extinctions of freshwater fish have occurred in these wetlands in the last few years.
 Lake Alaotra, in particular, is an important wetland possessing the endemic Alaotra little grebe and Madagascar pochard.
 The lake is also home to an endemic primate subspecies, the Alaotra gentle lemur (Hapalemur griseus alaotrensis), and several species of endemic fish.
-Lake Itasy used to be a significant habitat for water birds, but has been very degraded by intensive rice cultivation.
+Lake Itasy used to be a significant habitat for waterbirds, but has been degraded by intensive rice cultivation.